ipc2023-learning/ipc2023-learning.github.io/index.md

 * `./train DOMAIN TASK [TASK]...` (N tasks in ascending "difficulty")
 * `./plan DOMAIN TASK DK PLAN` ("DK" path contains domain knowledge)

+We call a domain *polynomial* if all its tasks can be solved suboptimally in polynomial time.
+The competition will include both polynomial and non-polynomial domains.

 ## Calls
 Comming soon